Apple Fitness+ Introducing New 'Time to Run' And 'Collections'

-Apple Fitness+ is set to introduce two new features starting January 10 – ‘Time to Run’ and ‘Collections.’
-A new season of ‘Time to Walk’ will also become available to subscribers that same day.
+Apple Fitness+ introduced two new features on January 10 – ‘Time to Run’ and ‘Collections.’
+A new season of ‘Time to Walk’ also became available to subscribers that same day.

 ‘Time to Run’ Coming to Apple Fitness+

-Note: [Updated: January 10, 2022 – reflects new features now available.]